 About Verbal Judo

-Verbal Judo, designed by former English professor and police officer Dr George Thompson, is a system of verbalization tactics.
-The theme of Verbal Judo is generating voluntary compliance, though verbal persuasion while maintaining professionalism.
+Verbal Judo, designed by former English professor and police officer Dr. George Thompson, is a system of verbalization tactics.
+The theme of Verbal Judo is generating voluntary compliance, through verbal persuasion while maintaining professionalism.
 Verbal Judo teaches you to redirect the energy of an uncooperative person rather than resisting them.
 Keep things professional, not personal.
 Respond to a situation and control it rather than react to a situation and let it control you.